CtrlK

 coding-agent

 Delegate coding tasks to Codex, Claude Code, or Pi agents via background host sessions.
-Use when: (1) building or creating new features or apps, (2) reviewing PRs (spawn in temp dir), (3) refactoring large codebases, (4) iterative coding that needs file exploration.
-NOT for: simple one-liner fixes (just edit), reading code (use read tool), thread-bound ACP harness requests in chat (for example spawn or run Codex or Claude Code in a Discord thread; use sessions_spawn with runtime:"acp"), or any work in ~/clawd workspace (never spawn agents here).
+Use when: (1) building or creating new features or apps, (2) reviewing PRs or parallel coding with managed worktree isolation when subagents are available, (3) refactoring large codebases, (4) iterative coding that needs file exploration.
+NOT for: simple one-liner fixes (just edit), reading code (use read tool), thread-bound ACP harness requests in chat, or any work in ~/clawd workspace (never spawn agents here).
 Requires OpenClaw host tools with exec_command plus write_stdin.

 Quality